Skip to content

 vs an equivalent brushed motor

 Ceiling grinding remains the most physically demanding operation in interior finishing.
 Arms extended overhead, weight loaded onto the shoulders, vibration transmitted directly to the trunk, exposure to crystalline silica: every musculoskeletal risk factor is present.
-Choosing the right brushless ceiling grinder can divide physical fatigue by five and extend the service life of the machine.
-Here are the criteria to examine before purchase.
+Choosing the right ceiling grinder can divide physical fatigue by five and extend the service life of the machine.
+The criteria below cover the technical, ergonomic and economic dimensions worth examining before purchase.

 Why ceiling grinding is a specific challenge